We did it!

 Weʼre raising £5,000 to Support 'P£RFORM' - creating new opportunities and income for professional musicians in crisis: brilliant, live music in local communities.

 The COVID-19 Pandemic has had a catastrophic impact on the Arts.
 As a professional, self-employed violinist, I have been experiencing this first hand.
-The consequences of the last 8 months will undoubtedly be deeply distressing and challenging for all of us in the profession, as we attempt to leave Lockdown behind and move towards to a very different landscape.
+The consequences of the last year will undoubtedly be deeply distressing and challenging for all of us in the profession, as we attempt to leave Lockdown behind and move towards to a very different landscape.
 With venues struggling to imagine any sort of viable future with audience restrictions in place, we still have no clear idea as to when or how any sort of 'normal' existence can resume.
 Although things are feeling tentatively positive, things are far from back to normal.

 Now, more than ever we need live music at the heart of our communities.
 No one can dispute its value - research proves it plays a huge part in mental health and wellbeing, and after over a year of Lockdowns, uncertainty and unprecedented changes in our lives, this is of great importance.
 Without financial support, ventures such as Classical PopUps simply will not survive and so many local communities will suffer.

 A few years ago I created Classical PopUps as a small events venture, creating interesting programmes, line-ups and reaching out to less established venues to create not only platforms for musicians but access for wider audiences.
 I have done and paid for everything myself from the very start - created my own website, set up partnerships with venues and other organisations and provided musicians for some really exciting projects.
 We have worked with Classic FM, Mazda, Battersea Dogs Home, Great Western Railway, St James's Market, Pop Up Painting and dozens of venues throughout London and the UK.